-In order to combat wear and tear from the windscreen wiper in extremely dusty and gravelly situations, as experienced in mines and quarries for example, the screen is provided with a sacrificial screen.
-The sacrificial screen also protects the windscreen in the RABS-frame against wear during hammering.
-The sacrificial screen is easily removed when not needed, and is easy to replace when worn out.
+In order to combat wear and tear from the windscreen wiper in extremely dusty and gravelly situations, as experienced in mines and quarries for example, the screen is provided with a ScreenSaver protective screen.
+The ScreenSaver screen also protects the windscreen in the RABS-frame against wear during hammering.
+The ScreenSaver screen is easily removed when not needed, and is easy to replace when worn out.

 - Brand-specific patented screens for commonly used machinery models

 - Delivered with a 12 mm Hammerglass screen in explosion tested steel frame, and a 4 mm sacrificial screen

 - Available with or without windscreen wipers

 A - Hammerglass RABS-frame: 12 mm (0.47”) Hammerglass screen in explosion tested steel frame